ZiweiWangTHU/CI-BCNN/README.md

 ## Dataset & Backbone
-Our demo code is for the experiment on CIFAR-10 dataset, with the backbone of Resnet-20.
+Our demo code is for the experiment on CIFAR-10 with the backbone of Resnet-20.

 ## Training and Testing
-Assume you've finished the installation of required packages, you can start using the code easily.
+With all required packages, you can start using the code in the following way.

 To train from scratch, run:
 ```shell